gaand/wdi_2_js_demo_spa/README.md

 };
 ```

-Better, know we are keeping our song list, _songs, and _getSongs method private.
+Better, now we are keeping our song list, _songs, and _getSongs method private.
 Clients don't need and can't invoke getSongs.
 And they should not be able to change how the internal song list is implemented.
 Good.

 **Change app/js/app.js**